 **1. Balancing Issues:**

-• Class Balance: Ensuring that each class has a distinct role and is equally effective is important for maintaining balance.
-If one class dominates the gameplay, it can lead to frustration and a lack of diversity in team compositions.
+With class balance, it is important that every class has a distinct role and is equally effective.
+If one class is able to completely dominate the gameplay, that can lead to some dissatisfaction and reduced variability in team compositions.

 **2. Matchmaking:**